 Drypoint is the form of engraving that contemporary artists use the most.
 Drypoint lines are simply scratched into a plate with a sharp point.
-The straight lines in John Cage's Changes and Disappearances prints were made with drypoint.
-In this photo, you can see how he held the tool.
-The scratching doesn't remove the metal but throws it up as a burr and makes a ridge similar to the ridge of earth thrown up when a plow goes through a field.
+The scratching doesn’t remove the metal but throws it up as a burr and makes a ridge similar to the ridge of earth thrown up when a plow goes through a field.